Jordan Cox (cricketer): Early life

-Cricket career
+Domestic career

-After scoring a century in a 50-over Second XI friendly in April 2019 he made his List A cricket debut on 27 April 2019 against the touring Pakistanis, scoring 21 runs.
-Following a series of good batting performances, including scoring two centuries, for the Second XI during the 2019 season, Cox made his first-class cricket debut in July against Hampshire and was called into the England under-19 squad for a series of matches against India and Bangladesh during August.
-He made his Twenty20 debut later the same month against Somerset in the 2019 t20 Blast.
+After scoring a century in a 50-over Second XI friendly in April 2019 he made his List A debut on 27 April 2019 against the touring Pakistanis, scoring 21.
+Following a series of good batting performances, including two centuries, for the Second XI during the 2019 season, Cox made his First-Class debut in July against Hampshire.
+He made his Twenty20 debut later the same month against Somerset in the T20 Blast.

-After finishing a tri-series of matches in December 2019 against West Indies and Sri Lanka under-19s as England under-19's leading run scorer, Cox was named in England's squad for the 2020 Under-19 Cricket World Cup in South Africa the following month.

 In August 2020, Cox scored his maiden century in first-class cricket against Sussex at Canterbury in the second round of matches of the 2020 Bob Willis Trophy.
 Cox went on to finish the innings unbeaten on 238 in a Kent record partnership for any wicket of 423 runs with Jack Leaning.
 Cox's century was the first scored in England by a player born in the 2000s.

 Cox was subsequently dropped for Kent's next match after having posed for photographs with young fans of the club, a breach of club medical protocols put in place during the COVID-19 pandemic.
-Later in the year Cox signed a contract extension with Kent, extending his contract until the end of the 2023 season.
+Later that year, Cox signed a contract extension with Kent, extending his contract until the end of the 2023 season.

 During the 2021 season, Cox was named Player of the Match as Kent won the 2021 T20 Blast final.
 He scored 58 not out from 28 balls in the final and his "incredible piece of fielding gymnastics" helped take the wicket of Somerset batsman Lewis Gregory, Cox palming the ball back from beyond the boundary to teammate Matt Milnes who was able to take the catch.

 He was part of the Oval Invincibles squad for the 2021 season of The Hundred, having been selected in the Wildcard Draft in the run up to the start of the competition.
 Although he did not play a match for the side during the season, he was retained for the 2022 season.
-Cox holds an Australian passport and over the 2021/22 English off-season he played Sydney Grade Cricket for Mosman Cricket Club, having played for Estern Suburbs the previous season.
-In December 2021 he was recruited by Big Bash League side Hobart Hurricanes as a replacement for the opening match of their 2021/22 season.
-In September 2022, Cox was one of five uncapped players named in the England squad for their seven-match Twenty20 International tour of Pakistan later in the same month.
+Cox holds an Australian passport and over the 2021/22 English off-season he played grade cricket for Mosman Cricket Club, having played for Eastern Suburbs the previous season.

+In December 2021, he was recruited by Big Bash League side Hobart Hurricanes as a replacement for the opening match of their 2021-22 season.
+He has since gone on to play in multiple franchise leagues around the world between 2022 and 2024, including in Sri Lanka, South Africa, and Pakistan.
+In the 2023-24 edition of the Big Bash League, he represented Melbourne Renegades.

+In October 2023, Cox signed for Essex on a three-year contract, making his debut the following April away to Nottinghamshire.
+He scored his first century in Essex colours in only his second match, at home to old club Kent and went on to finish his first season in Chelmsford with over 1,000 runs in all formats.

+In July 2025, Cox scored his highest score in T20 Blast, scoring 139* off 60 Balls against Hampshire.

+Cox was named 2025 Professional Cricketers' Association Men's Player of the Year.